Do graph neural network states contain graph properties?: Introduction

-Previous surveys \citep{agarwal2023evaluating,dai2022comprehensive} highlighted the lack of comprehensive, robust and model-agnostic explainability methods.
-We also identified (sec \ref{relatedwork}) few model-level explainability methods.
-They focus on explaining the decision-making process at a high level, often by generating graph patterns or motifs that influence the model's predictions but none allow for the interpretability of intermediate layers and none highlight the role of graph properties.
-One paper identified the room for probing classifier \citep{akhondzadeh_probing_2023}, as developed for Natural Language Processing \citep{giulianelli2018under}, \citep{belinkov2021probing}.
-Their research question was "will the hidden representation contain information about the number of hydrogen atoms or the presence of aromatic rings?".
-We aim to address a more fundamental and general question : Does the hidden representation encode information about the graph-theoretic properties ?
-We propose a simple, model-agnostic, probing classifier pipeline to interpret GNN embeddings by probing for encoded graph properties (see fig. \ref{fig:probing_GNN_Pipeline}) across various architectures and datasets.
-We investigate both local properties like betweennes centrality, as well as global properties like average path length.
-To our knowledge, this is the first work to explore this direction.
+One prior work identified the role probing classifiers could play \citep{akhondzadeh_probing_2023}, as developed for Natural Language Processing \citep{giulianelli2018under,belinkov2021probing}.
+That work focused on whether the hidden representation encoded the number of hydrogen atoms or the presence of aromatic rings.
+We aim to address the more fundamental and general question; finding out whether the hidden representation encodes information about the graph-theoretic properties.
+We propose graph theoretic properties as the best candidate for studying GNN inductive bias.
+Graph theoretic properties are natural algorithmic abstractions of graphs used in network science \citep{BARABASI2002590}.
+They would act as representational atoms \citep{bereska_mechanistic_2024}, as features that GNNs would leverage to render graph classification problems linearly separable.
+The main hypothesis tested in this paper is whether GNNs leverage such algorithmic strategies to preserve, abstract, or discard structural information through the network’s layers.
+This work bridges GNN interpretability with the broader theory of linear feature representations in neural models \citep{nanda2023emergentlinearrepresentationsworld,bereska_mechanistic_2024}.
+We propose a model-agnostic pipeline to interpret GNN embeddings by probing for encoded graph properties (see \cref{fig:probing_GNN_Pipeline}) across various architectures and datasets.
+We investigate both local properties like betweennes centrality, as well as global properties like average path length. \footnote{ All code is publicly available from \\ \url{https://github.com/TomPelletreauDuris/Probing-GNN-representations}}

-We demonstrate the ability of diagnostic classifiers to effectively highlight graph-theoretic properties in GNN learned latent representations (\cref{fig:plotGCNTSNEcontrol}).
-We explore how different regularization techniques (none, $L_2$ weight decay, dropout) affect the representation of graph properties (\cref{fig:plotGINL2}).
-We compare how various GNN architectures (GCN, R-GCN, GIN, GAT) differ in their ability to represent graph properties, analyzing whether these differences align with their mathematical frameworks (\cref{tab:gridhousegraphprobing}).
-The approach is validated through applications to toxicity and fMRI datasets, confirming the alignment of probed properties with domain knowledge (\cref{table:Clintoxperformance}), before exploring the pipeline's inferential power, uncovering structural properties that might not yet have been extensively studied (\cref{table:MDDgcn_layer_results_substructures}).
+Our core contribution is that we show that using a diagnostic classifier, as illustrated in \cref{fig:probing_GNN_Pipeline}, we can effectively highlight graph-theoretic properties in GNN learned latent representations (\cref{fig:plotGCNTSNEcontrol}).
+We further explore how different regularization techniques affect the representation of graph properties (see \cref{fig:plotGINL2}).
+We also investigate how the GNN architecture (\cref{tab:gridhousegraphprobing}) and datasets (\cref{table:Clintoxperformance}) affect the probing.